 |Principles of Macroeconomics||20|

 Macroeconomics is a major branch of economic science that studies issues and problems at the level of the national and international economy.
 This module introduces students to the key fundamental principles of Macroeconomics and covers: technical language, concepts and fundamental methodologies.
 Topics covered include: modelling, price theory, balance of payments, imports and exports, national income, unemployment, inflation, multiplier-effect, consumption, aggregate demand and supply, and government macroeconomic policy.
 Where relevant, alternative economic approaches will be identified and considered.
-Real world data and case studies will be used to reinforce learning and insight.
-Students will be supported in tutorial seminars to build numeric competency through exercises using economic and business mathematics, and statistics.
+Real-world data and case studies will be used to reinforce learning and insight.
+The module will assess the impact of economic growth on externalities using indicators from the Sustainable Development Goals (SDG-8 Decent Work and Economic Growth).
+The circular economy, the blue and green economy, climate change and resource depletion will be considered with reference to ecological economics.

 |Mathematical Skills for Economists||20|